Table of Contents

 From this principle, the equation of the undamped harmonic oscillation can be derived:

 ӱ + y × ω2 = 0

 Whenever an oscillatory system is displaced and released from its zero position, it will begin to oscillate.
-If no more external forces are applied, it is a free oscillation.
-The frequency of the free oscillation is called natural frequency, or eigenfrequency.
+If no other external forces are applied, it is a free oscillation.
+The frequency of the free oscillation is called ‘natural frequency,’ or ‘eigenfrequency.’

-If however an external periodical driving force is imposed on the oscillating system to keep it going, then one speaks of a forced oscillation.
-There are three forces acting on the oscillating system:
+When an external periodic driving force is imposed on the oscillating system to keep it going, the oscillation is known as forced oscillation.
+Three forces are acting on the oscillating system, as follows:

 - Conservation force

 Resonance occurs when the excitation frequency matches the natural frequency of the oscillation.
 When the damping is small, the amplitude decreases greatly.
 In everyday life—and in technology—resonance plays a vital role.

 Because most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces.
 In the case of resonance, this would result in an increase of amplitude followed by the destruction of the structure.